Avijeet2016/djangoblog2/README.md

 # Bangla Blog
 This is one of the advanced blog web application.
-You can use it as your blog website.
 It has latest feature like any other blogging web application.
+In this blog application one user will be admin and all the other registered user will be author of their post.
+They can create, delete, update their post anytime.

 ## Getting Started